droman892/droman892.github.io/README.md

 ## Description

-<p align="center"> This fully responsive website is built using resume template. </p>
+<p align="center"> This fully responsive website is built using the Bootstrap resume template. </p>

 ## Preview